 Donations Coordinator

-Lesley runs half of the donations team with Linda.
+Lesley runs the donations team with Linda.
 She was drawn to do something with refugees during 2015 and became part of BWR that year.
-Her main role is collecting the larger donations, storing them and preparing homes for new families to arrive.
-She is temporary lead for DIY and liase with gardening.
+Her main role is collecting and storing the larger donations, and preparing homes for new families to arrive.
+She has led DIY and liaison with gardening.

 • Rosie Brown